-Sound is a form of energy, just like electricity, heat or light.
+A sound is a form of energy, just like electricity, heat, or light.
 When you strike a bell, it makes a loud ringing noise.
 Now instead of just listening to the bell, put your finger on the bell after you have struck it.
 Can you feel it shaking?
-This movement or shaking, i.e. the to and fro motion of the body is termed as Vibration.
-The sound moves through a medium by alternately contracting and expanding parts of the medium it is travelling through.
-This compression and expansion create a minute pressure difference that we perceive as sound.
-Lets discuss the characteristics of the sound waves like amplitude, frequency, wavelength and timbre.
+This movement or shaking, i.e. the to and fro motion of the body is termed as vibration.

-Two graphs showing the different between sound waves with high and low amplitude
+Two graphs showing the difference between sound waves with high and low amplitudee

-The waveform representation converts the pressure variations of a sound waves into a pictorial graph which is easier to understand.
+The waveform representation converts the pressure variations of sound waves into a pictorial graph which is easier to understand.
 A sound wave is made of areas of high pressure alternated by an area of low pressure.
-The high pressure areas are represented as the peaks of the graph.
-The low pressure areas are depicted in the Valleys.
-The physical distance between two consecutive peaks or valleys in a sound wave is referred to as the Wavelength of the sound wave.
+The high-pressure areas are represented as the peaks of the graph.
+The low-pressure areas are represented as troughs on the graph.
+The physical distance between two consecutive peaks in a sound wave is referred to as the wavelength of the sound wave.
 It is labelled in the image above.

 Frequency/ Pitch of the Sound Waves